deadlyfishes420/Python-Autoclicker/README.md

 # Autoclicker in  the funny snake language

-I'm not good at python ok, save your slander for another time please
+I'm not good at python, save your slander for another time
-only for educational purposes btw, i do not take liability for anything you do with this
+Only for educational purposes, I do not take liability for anything you do with this shitty amalgamation of 1s and 0s